docker/docs/docker-for-windows/faqs.md

 ### Why does Docker for Windows sometimes lose network connectivity, causing `push` or `pull` commands to fail?

-Networking is not yet fully Stable across network changes and system sleep cycles.
+Networking is not yet fully stable across network changes and system sleep cycles.
 Exit and start Docker to restore connectivity.

 ### Can I use VirtualBox alongside Docker 4 Windows?